Ben Stokes: 2015–16 South Africa

 Stokes returned to full fitness to take his place in England's winter tour of South Africa.
 While Stokes did not make a stand out contribution in the first test, England won by 241 runs.
 In England's first innings of the second test in Cape Town, Stokes arrived at the crease with England 167–4, facing a hat-trick ball from Kagiso Rabada.
 Stokes then hit a career-best score of 258, which included 30 fours and 11 sixes.
 It was the second fastest double century in the history of test cricket (from 167 balls).
 His sixth wicket stand with Jonny Bairstow (who himself scored 150 not out) of 399 was a new world record, of which 196 were scored in 25 overs in the morning session on Day 2 alone.
 Stokes' innings was ended in bizarre fashion, when after hitting two successive sixes, he was dropped by AB de Villiers only to be run out having paused between the wickets.
 The match finished in a draw with the batsmen dominating the game.
 In the third Test Stokes took five wickets as England won, securing a series victory for England.
 The fourth and final match of the series was won by South Africa, although Stokes did take another five wickets, including 4–86 in South Africa's first innings.

 In the first Test against India, Stokes made 128 in England's first innings to help them reach 537.
 He took one wicket in India's first innings, before making an unbeaten 29.
 The match ended in a draw.
 In the second Test he finished with figures of 1–73 in India's first innings, before making 70 with the bat.
 He was out for six in England's second innings as they lost by 246 runs.
 In the third Test he made 29 in England's first innings, and then took 5–73 in India's first innings.
 After making five in the second innings, Stokes failed to pick up another wicket as England suffered another defeat.
 In the fourth Test he made 31 in England's first innings score of 400, but failed to pick up a wicket or make an impression in England's second innings as they lost by an innings and 36 runs.
 In the final match of the series, Stokes picked up just one wicket and scored 29 runs in the match as England lost by an innings and 75 runs.
-For his performances in 2016, he was named in the World Test XI by the ICC and Cricinfo.
-He was also named in the ODI XI of the year 2016 by Cricinfo.
+For his performances in 2016, he was named in the World Test XI by the ICC and ESPNcricinfo.
+He was also named in the ODI XI of the year 2016 by ESPNcricinfo.